Varedis/TDAnimEngine/README.markdown

 . **XCode lib**: the TDAnimEngine classes to be added to your XCode project

 What you can do:
-. create a character in Maya and recreate it in Cocos2D (including Z-depth, rotations and parenting)
+.
+Create a character in Maya and recreate it in Cocos2D (including Z-depth, rotations and parenting)
-. access the different pieces using from Cocos2D using the same name than you used in Maya
+.
+Access the different pieces using from Cocos2D using the same name that you used in Maya
-. use SpriteSheets instead of pngs
+.
+Use SpriteSheets instead of pngs
-. create rotation based animation in Maya and apply them to your character in Cocos2D
+.
+Create rotation based animation in Maya and apply them to your character in Cocos2D
-. control events when an animation has looped, has stopped, etc
+.
+Control events when an animation has looped, has stopped, etc
-. define custom events that will be launch at specific frames
+.
+Define custom events that will be launch at specific frames .
+Add Maya Locators to your object so you can easily add extra objects at those positions inside Cocos2d

 # Dependencies: #

 **TBXML** is needed to parse the generated XML files.
 Get it here: [TBXML](https://github.com/Tpbradley/TBXML)

 # General Usage #

 ##Maya Scripts##